Kise stable (2003)

-Kise stable (木瀬部屋, Kise-beya) is a stable of sumo wrestlers, part of the Dewanoumi ichimon or group of stables.
-It was established in its current form in December 2003 by former maegashira and Nihon University amateur champion Higonoumi, who branched off from Mihogaseki stable.
+Kise stable (木瀬部屋, Kise-beya) is a stable of sumo wrestlers, part of the Dewanoumi or group of stables.
+It was established in its current form in December 2003 by former and Nihon University amateur champion Higonoumi, who branched off from Mihogaseki stable.
 The stable's first top division wrestler was Kiyoseumi in January 2008.
 Its foreign recruit, Georgian Gagamaru, in May 2010 earned promotion to the top division.
 It is a popular destination for wrestlers with collegiate sumo experience like its stablemaster.